Appeal Court Restores EFCC’s Forfeiture Order on 14 Properties Linked to Yahaya Bello - THISDAYLIVE

 The judge concluded that the court lacked jurisdiction and struck out the case.

-Justice Nimpar held that immunity does not extend to properties suspected to be proceeds of unlawful activity, and such assets can be investigated and preserved pending the outcome of a forfeiture application.
+Nimpar held that immunity did not extend to properties suspected to be proceeds of unlawful activity, and such assets could be investigated and preserved pending the outcome of a forfeiture application.

 “The trial court erred in striking out the case rather than proceeding to determine whether the properties should be finally forfeited,” the court ruled.